Can Osteopaths contribute to the rehabilitation process of running injuries?

 Shin Splints

-A dull achy pain down your shins that becomes progressively sharper aggravated by weight bearing would be typical signs.
+A dull achy pain down your shins that becomes progressively sharper aggravated by weight.

 Do Shin Splints Go Away?

-No, if you experience shin pains, do some gentle stretching for your shin muscles (tibalis anterior) and calf muscles.
+No, if you experience shin pains, do some gentle stretching for your shin muscles (tibialis anterior) and calf muscles.
 Rest and book an appointment with a specialist to get it checked out.
 Do not ‘push through it’ in this case, as you may damage the shin bones with stress fractures.
-They can be caused by muscular imbalances, tightness and your technique.
-If you are new to running and the compressive loading through the feet and ankles this could increase your risk of experiencing pains.

 How do I Stop Getting Shin Splints?